studioTeaTwo/self-sovereign-blog/posts/002_ligtning-nostr/index.md

 ![](./after.webm)

-I'll post an overview and technical details at a later date, though, you can experience it below right now.
-Of course, it is also possible to prevent Nostr's private key from revealing using NIP-07.
+I'll post an overview and technical details at a later date, though, you can right now experience it below.
+Of course, it is also able to prevent Nostr's private key from exposing using NIP-07.

 <hr id="l402" hidden>